Moses-Code-Dev/Github-copilot-Fix/README.md

 # Github-copilot-Fix
-Github copilot solution (workaround) for "Failed to launch GitHub login process.
-Please try again".
+Github copilot solution (workaround) for "Failed to initiate the GitHub login process.
+Please try again.".

 Explanation:
 * After some research, it seems that the problem is related to the version of the Node js installed in the operating system.